 At Casuarina Steiner School, there is a strong emphasis on Professional Development.
 The Class Teacher is the stable, enduring element in the child’s education in primary years and is also a life-long learner so keeps up to date with educational trends and requirements.

 It is seen as very healthy for the class to experience a wide range of teachers and personalities on a regular basis.
-Casuarina currently employs specialist teachers for Gumbaynggirr Aboriginal Language, Japanese Language, Violin for Classes 3-7, and Choir.
+Casuarina currently employs specialist teachers for Gumbaynggirr Aboriginal Cultural Studies, Japanese Language, Violin for Classes 3-6, and Choir.
 We also have extra support for students with additional needs, literacy and numeracy if needed.

 It may well be said that the only worthwhile competition is with yourself, to outgrow what you are and to strive to become what you might become.
 The question is not so much whether or not you are better than another but rather whether you are the best you can be.
 Steiner schools prefer to encourage aspiration rather than competition.
 How people cope in a competitive world depends on their self-esteem.
 If they leave school with an inner confidence in their ability to grow to meet the demands of a situation, they will be able to live their lives positively and constructively.
 A teacher will encourage each student to be the best that s/he can be and find many opportunities to acknowledge to the whole class achievements of individual students as they show particular strengths.
 Similarly, as students overcome weaknesses, the whole class celebrates their successes.